brianyingling/notes/udemy/aws-certified-solutions-architect-associate/14-messaging.md

 * Able to add receivers of data later can add/remove queues later
 * SQS allows for delayed processing
 * SQS allows for retries of work
+* Ability to add more SQS subscribers over time\
+* Make sure your SQS queue access policy allows for SNS to write
+* *SNS cannot send messages to SQS FIFO queues (AWS limitation)*
 * May have many workers on one queue and one worker on the other queue

+## Application: S3 Events to multiple queues
+* For the same combination of: event type (eg object create) and prefix (e.g. images/) you can only have *one S3 event rule*
+* If you want to send the same S3 event to many SQS queues, use fan-out

+S3 Object created ... - events -> Amazon S3 -> SNS Topic - Fan out ---> SQS Queue
+                                                                   ---> SQS Queue
 ## Kinesis Overview
 * Kinesis is a managed alternative to Apache Kafka
 * Great for application logs, metrics, IoT, clickstreams